Psalm 24: Vocal music

 Heinrich Schütz set the psalm in German for choir as part of his setting of the Becker Psalter as SWV 121, "Die Erd und was sich auf ihr regt" (The Earth and what moves on it).
 Andreas Hammerschmidt composed a six-part motet, "Machet die Tore weit" (Make the gates wide), setting verses 7–9.

-Verses 7–10 are set in Handel's his Messiah in the scene "Ascension" in 1742, in a scene called "Ascension".
+Verses 7–10 are set in Handel's Messiah (1742) in the chorus "Lift up your heads", within the scene "Ascension".

 Henry Desmarest composed a grand motet, "Domini est terra" (unknown date).

 Lili Boulanger set the entire psalm in French, La terre appartient à l’Eternel in 1916 for mixed choir, organ, brass ensemble, timpani and 2 harps.